Last updated on January 5th, 2021 at 02:44 pm

-- Transportation in a 4WD Land Cruiser ( Jeep)
+- Transportation in a 4WD Land Cruiser ( Jeep).

-- Admission fees
+- Admission fees.

-- Guide with an English speaking guide
+- Guide with an English speaking guide.

-- Round transport
+- Round transport.

-7.)
-Mahale Mountains National Park
+5.)
+Mahale Mountains National Park.

-Set among the spectacular, forested slopes of the Mahale Mountains, the Mahale Mountains National Park was originally created to protect the thousands of chimpanzees that inhabit the region.
+Set among the spectacular, forested slopes of the Mahale Mountains.
+The Mahale Mountains National Park was originally created to protect the thousands of chimpanzees that inhabit the region.

-Where some 50 species of animals have been recorded, predominant among these being representatives from various monkey and ape families, and over 90 unique species of fish swim in the clear waters of the lake.
+Where some 50 species of animals have been recorded, predominant.
+Among these being representatives from various monkey and ape families, and over 90 unique species of fish swim in the clear waters of the lake.

-- Recommended Number Of Days 4
+- Recommended Number Of Days 4.

 - How Much?
 From $1,650 – $2,500 Per Person.

-- Price Includes
+- Price Includes.

-- Round trip and Airport Transfers
+- Round trip and Airport Transfers.

-- Chimps Permit
+- Chimps Permit.

-- Please note the tour only allow kids above 15Years
+- Please note the tour only allow kids above 15Years.

 The Olduvai Gorge or Oldupai Gorge is a unique attraction in Tanzania.
-Tanzania is one of the most important paleoanthropological sites in the world.
+This country is one of the most important paleoanthropological sites in the world.

-Louis and Mary (Nicol) Leakey are often referred to as the first family of palaeontology, as much of their lives, and later the lives of their children revolved around Olduvai Gorge.
+Louis and Mary (Nicol) Leakey are often referred to as the first family of palaeontology.
+As much of their lives, and later the lives of their children revolved around Olduvai Gorge.

-- Entrance fees at $35
+- Entrance fees at $35.